A Category-Theoretic Analysis of Conformal Prediction: Unifying Bayesian, Frequentist, and Imprecise Predictive Reasoning

-A consequence of Proposition \ref{post-e-prop} is that, if \eqref{iff-cond} holds and
+A consequence of Proposition \ref{post-e-prop} is that, if \eqref{iff-cond-corrected} holds and

-then the $\alpha$-level Imprecise Highest Density Region $\IHDR_\alpha(\mathcal{M}(\overline{\Pi}))$ in Theorem \ref{unifying-thm} is a prediction region that is associated with an e-posterior.
+then the $\alpha$-level Imprecise Highest Density Region $\IHDR(\mathcal{M}(\overline{\Pi}))$ in Theorem \ref{unifying-thm} is a prediction region that is associated with an e-posterior.
 The equality in \eqref{eq-cond-e-cp} only holds if the upper posterior predictive density $\overline{p}(y_{n+1} \mid y^n)$ collapses to a point mass.
+We will denote